 The Company's purchase obligations primarily include the Company's obligations to purchase wafers and substrates from third parties.
-As of December 29, 2018, total non-cancellable purchase obligations excluding the Company's wafer purchase commitments to GF under the WSA were \$337 million

-The Company also had other contractual obligations, primarily included in Other long-term liabilities and Accrued liabilities on its consolidated balance sheet, which primarily consisted of \$161 million of payments due under certain software and technology licenses and IP licenses that will be paid through 2022.
+The Company also had other contractual obligations, primarily included in Other long-term liabilities and Accrued liabilities on its consolidated balance sheet, which primarily consisted of \$146 million of payments due under certain software and technology licenses and IP licenses that will be paid through 2022.

-Future unconditional purchase obligations as of December 29, 2018 were as follows:
+Total future unconditional purchase obligations as of December 28, 2019 were as follows:

-Year Unconditional purchase obliga

-(In millions)
+Year s In millions)

-2019 \$ 335

-2020 70
+2020 \$ 1,731

-2021 54
+2021 642

-2022 37
+2022 58

+2023 5

-2023 2
+2024 2

-2024 and thereafter
+2025 and thereafter 7

-Total unconditional purchase commitments \$ 498
+Total unconditional purchase commitments \$ 2,445